antimof/UxPlay/README.txt

-    Some Raspberry Pi models (e.g., model 4B) are powerful enough to run UxPlay, but work best with hardware-accelerated h264 decoding by the Pi's Broadcom GPU; software decoding with combined uxplay options `-rpi -avdec` may also work with acceptable latency on Pi model 4.
+    Some Raspberry Pi models (e.g., model 4B) are powerful enough to run UxPlay, but work best with hardware-accelerated h264 decoding by the Pi's Broadcom GPU; software decoding with combined uxplay options `-rpi -avdec` will work, but may (but not always) have unacceptable latency.
 Raspberry Pi OS (Bullseye) has recently abandoned the older omx (OpenMAX) GPU driver used by
     [RPiPlay](http://github.com/FD-/RPiPlay), and the corresponding
     GStreamer plugin omxh264dec has been deprecated and broken for some time.
 The replacement is the Video4Linux (v4l2) plugin v4l2h264dec